marwan2akram/Lenme_test/README.md

 * Python (3.5, 3.6, 3.7, 3.8, 3.9)
 * Django (2.2, 3.0, 3.1)

-We **highly recommend** and only officially support the latest patch release of each Python and Django series.
+it's **highly recommend** and only officially support the latest patch release of each Python and Django series.

 # Installation DRF